eelisee/telco-customer-churn/4_analysis/analysis.md

 ## Algorithms and Their Applications

-1. **Naive Bayes**
+1. **Gaussian Naive Bayes**
-   Naive Bayes predicts customer churn by treating features (e.g., customer behavior, demographics) as independent.
-The model calculates the probability of churn based on these features using Bayes' theorem.
+   Gaussian Naive Bayes predicts customer churn by treating features (e.g., customer behavior, demographics) as independent.
+The model calculates the probability of churn based on these features using Bayes' theorem and implying that all features are normally distributed.

 2. **Logistic Regression**
    Logistic Regression is a binary classification model often used for churn prediction.
 It estimates the likelihood of churn based on features like subscription length, number of complaints, and usage frequency.